deta/space-docs/src/pages/blog/space-os.md

 #### Coming Soon: Immersive Interoperability & SpaceKit 2

 One of the core problems with software on the internet is interoperability — almost nothing works together by default, and the solutions all feel like duct tape.
-With Space, we are building everything with native interoperability in mind.
-You can already access and export all of the data for apps you install from [Deta Discovery](https://deta.space/discovery) - graphically or programmatically.
-But we are looking forwards to sharing our new interfaces for more immersive interoperability with you in the coming months.
+With Space OS, we are building everything with native interoperability in mind.
+You can already access and export all of the data for apps you install from [Deta Discovery](https://deta.space/discovery) - with a UI or programmatically.
+We are looking forward to sharing our new interfaces for more immersive interoperability with you in the coming months.

 ![interop-3](/blog_assets/interop-3.png)